Millennium Park (Grand Rapids): Recreational fishing

 The park offers a unique fishing experience in an urban community.
 With a very short commute from downtown Grand Rapids, fishermen are able to enjoy a plethora of fishing locations and many off-season parking lots, which are free of charge.
 The lakes are home to a variety of panfish, both large and smallmouth bass, and even the occasional northern pike.
 The park offers boat rentals in the summer that can help fishermen reach their desired trophy fish.
 With very few visitors in the early spring, the area is a delicacy for anglers during the most ideal season to seek out largemouth bass.

-It is important to note that the DNR will often stop by to ensure that participants have purchased proper licenses.
+The DNR will often stop by to ensure that participants have purchased proper licenses.
 Additionally, for the health and safety of both the park and its visitors, everyone is encouraged to keep a safe distance from the native swan and goose populations.

 Norovirus outbreak

 In July 2010, more than 120 visitors contracted norovirus.
 An epidemiologist stated the most likely cause was that someone who was sick with the virus brought it into the park environment.
 Tests by the Kent County Health Department confirmed that norovirus was the causative agent.